mhoangvslev/F-RDFQuotient/README.md

 * The quotient of an RDF graph through a given equivalence relation is another graph, having one node for every equivalence class (group of equivalent nodes) of the input graph.
 * The edges of the quotient summary graph are derived from the input graph edges: whenever the input graph contained an edge a--p-->b, the quotient summary graph contains an edge rep(a)--p-->rep(b), where rep(a), rep(b) denote the summary nodes that correspond to a and to b in the original graph, respectively, and p denotes the edge of the label going from a to b (or, the value of the property connecting a to b in the input graph).

-Our software allows to build six different summaries, four which we defined in our [paper](https://hal.inria.fr/hal-01325900v6) and two classical algorithms, namely 1-forward-and-backward bisimulation and 1-forward bisimulation quotients.
+Our software allows to build six different summaries, four defined in our [paper](https://hal.inria.fr/hal-01325900v6) and two classical algorithms, namely 1-forward-and-backward bisimulation and 1-forward bisimulation quotients.

 For each of our four summaries, two implementations are available: one "global" (or "two-pass") that needs to read the whole RDF graph before summarizing it, and one "incremental" that summarizes the graph while traversing it and continuously updates the summary.